hamlet-io/docs/docs/how-to/define/navigate-the-cmdb/blueprint.md

 You can find this configuration in the blueprint with a word-search by typing `/"Environments"<return>`
 :::

-We certainly provided the `Name` and `Id`, but the remainder of this Environment configuration was contributed by a standard set of configuration in the hamlet engine.
-An "integration" Environment is commonly required and it's purpose is understood - so hamlet provides its configuration for ease of use.
+We provided the name and ID, but the remainder of this environment configuration was contributed by a standard set of configuration in the hamlet engine.
+An integration environment is often required so hamlet provides its configuration for ease of use.

-Hamlet provides this data with its own Layer of CMDB data called the Master Data.
-This includes our best practice recommendations for environments along with some basic data around things like network ports and regional endpoints and configuration for cloud providers.
+hamlet provides this data with its own layer of CMDB data called the Master Data.
+This includes our best practice recommendations for environments as well as some basic data relating to things like network ports and regional endpoints and configuration for cloud providers.
 This is the first layer of configuration included in the blueprint so any data within the Master Data can be overridden by your own configuration.